avinashreddy02/AzureMLCap/starter_file/README.md

 ## Standout Suggestions

-i faced few problems with virtual enviroment , i would suggest it's better to have a different kind of structure becuase of the slowness of the virtual lab it was difficult the train a model with huge dataset it would be great if you can define the datasets to choose from in the future which will be compatible with automl trianing
+I have faced few problems with virtual enviroment , i would suggest it's better to have a different kind of structure becuase of the slowness of the virtual lab it was difficult the train a model with huge dataset it would be great if you can define the list of datasets to choose from in the future which will be compatible with automl trianing